shaunmitchellve/docai/README.md

 See setup.sh for more pre-conditions and setup paramaters needed.

-The second program (pdfConvert) will take in a PDF document from a Google Cloud Storage bucjet  (using a pub/sub subscription on object creation) and convert that PDF to a JPEG so that it can be used in an AutoML Vision Object detection training pipeline.
+The second program (pdfConvert) will take in a PDF document from a Google Cloud Storage bucket  (using a pub/sub subscription on object creation) and convert that PDF to a JPEG so that it can be used in an AutoML Vision Object detection training pipeline.

 See setup.sh for more pre-conditions and setup paramaters needed.